Industrial Noise & Vibration Centre

 How to identify noise tones, their source(s) and the best control methods

 • Subjective impact: human perception of tonal noise, hums, drones, whines etc is fundamentally narrow-band.
-Consequently, the only effective way to evaluate the effects of tonal noise is to use narrow-band analysis
+Consequently, the only effective way to evaluate the effects of tonal noise is to use narrow-band analysis.
+Using subjective impressions (as per BS4142) is unreliable and open to abuse

 • Objective evaluation: narrow-band noise signature analysis provides an objective value closely correlated with the subjective impact and tells you exactly how much frequency-specific attenuation is required.
-Note: low-frequency tones (< c 300Hz) cannot be reduced effectively using conventional silencers or barriers as the wavelength of the sound is large.
-In addition, they don't contribute much to dB(A).
-You must find out if there are low-frequency tones present.
+Why guess when it is so easy to pull out a phone and confirm?

 • Source identification: tonal analysis provides an instant and precise diagnosis of the source(s) of the tone(s).
 This takes minutes compared with days or weeks (or never) without this analysis.
 Octaves are of no use and 1/3 octaves are of very little use - and then only if you're lucky...